My go-to recipe for the BEST Vegan Salted Caramel! With only 4 ingredients needed, this vegan caramel sauce couldn't be easier to make.

 Can I sub a different sugar for coconut sugar?

 You bet!
-I've also made with salted caramel with brown sugar and turbinado/raw sugar.
+I've also made salted caramel with brown sugar and turbinado/raw sugar.
 You definitely want to use a sugar that has some molasses in it for the best results.
 Also, the sugar must be granulated to achieve the right caramel texture.
 This recipe would not work with a liquid sugar like maple syrup or agave.

 Is there a substitute for coconut milk?

-The coconut milk is really crucial to get that creamy luscious texture and I have not tested this recipe with any other substitutes that I could recommend.
+Coconut milk is really crucial to get that creamy luscious texture and I have not tested this recipe with any other substitutes that I could recommend.

-Steps to make salted caramel sauce
+Steps to make vegan salted caramel sauce

-First , add all the ingredients to a saucepan, turn on the heat, and stir together until the mixture reaches a boil.
+First, add all the ingredients to a saucepan, turn on the heat, and stir together until the mixture reaches a boil.

 Then, reduce to a simmer and cook over low heat 30-40 minutes.
 The caramel sauce will go from pretty thin to a thick sauce.
 One trick I like to use to test if the caramel is done is to dip a wooden spoon into the caramel mixture.
 Then, I swipe my finger across the spoon.
 If the caramel stays in place and does not fill the empty space, it is likely ready!